Leadership & Staff

 Member, Board of Directors

-Elian is a Board Member of Contemporary Climate Gallery and joined the Board of Directors in December of 2023.
-He is a current student at Colby College studying Global Studies and Economics and most recently worked as an Executive Administration Intern for the Center for Children & Youth Justice in Seattle, Washington.
-At Colby College, Elian is a member of the Colby Football and Track teams.
+Elian is a Board Member of Contemporary Climate Gallery.
+He is a current student at Colby College, with a dual major in Economics & Latin American Studies, and an incoming Summer Analyst at SMBC in New York City, in the Corporate Finance Group covering Latin American markets.
+He most recently worked as a Summer Analyst at Vibrant Cities, a Seattle-based Commercial Real Estate Development firm and previously as a Project Management Intern for the Center for Children & Youth Justice in Seattle, Washington.
+At Colby College, Elian is a member of the Colby Football and Track teams and studied abroad in Argentina.
 While at Colby, Elian was a member of the Washington State Becca Task Force and the LINC Program helping protect at-risk youth.